farisachugthai/dynamic_ipython/docs/_sources/util/pager2.rst.txt

 Here's the docstring from :mod:`IPython.utils.openpy`, specifically the function ``read_py_file``.::

-    skip_encoding_cookie : bool
+.. data:: skip_encoding_cookie : bool

    If True (the default), and the encoding declaration is found in the first two lines, that line will be excluded from the output - compiling a unicode string with an encoding declaration is a SyntaxError in Python 2.

 :func:`IPython.core.page.page`
 ------------------------------

+.. function:: page.page

+   Pretty print an object and display it through the pager.

-What's that ``page.page`` line?
+What's that `page.page` line?
 Well...time to go exploring!

 >>> from IPython.core.magics.basic import BasicMagics
 >>> BasicMagics.page

 So let's check out the source on that.::

-   from IPython.core.magic import line_magic
    @line_magic
    def page(self, parameter_s=''):
-       # Pretty print the object and display it through a pager.
+       """Pretty print the object and display it through a pager.

          %page [options] OBJECT

-       # If no object is given, use _ (last output).
+       If no object is given, use _ (last output).
-       # Options:
+       Options:

          -r: page str(object), don't pretty-print it.

-       # After a function contributed by Olivier Aubert, slightly modified.
+       After a function contributed by Olivier Aubert, slightly modified.
+       """
        # Process options/args
        opts, args = self.parse_options(parameter_s, 'r')
        raw = 'r' in opts